 Betterment Main Facts

 Betterment is one of the leading robo-advisors on the market, in fact according to their website, Betterment claim to be the largest automated investing service there is.
 The system was designed with the view of achieving the optimal return possible as every level of risk available.
-Betterment also makes the claim that through diversifying your investment, providing automated rebalancing of your investments, along with a better behaviour and lower fees, you as a customer can expect 4.3% higher returns than a typical self-investor.
+Betterment also makes the claim that through diversifying your investment, providing automated rebalancing of your investments, along with a better behavior and lower fees, you as a customer can expect 4.3% higher returns than a typical self-investor.

 When you start your Betterment account you will have the opportunity to choose the ratio of your investment between stock and bond ETF’s.
 The reason why Betterment use ETF’s as opposed to mutual funds is to the to lower expenses, along with the tax advantages.
 What ratio of investment you choose is up to you, and can be determined with the very simple to use dashboard.
 Even though you decide the investment ratio, it is important to remember to try and limit any potential loss by weighting any one investment too much, after all it doesn’t matter how good a platform or offer may be, every investment is subject to market risk.